13 Jan BLOG: Blue Monday

 - Offer to pick up groceries for your elderly neighbour

-- Bake a cake for your colleagues
+- Bake a cake for your household

 - Do something you’ve never got round to doing, like learning to play an instrument